gardusig/road2senior/preparation/behavioral.md

 ## How I enabled the largest client for Orkes by creating an SDK

-### Leadership Principles

-- Customer Obsession
-- Ownership
-- Learn and Be Curious

 ### Adaptability and initiative in learning new technologies to quickly create solutions

 - Twilio wanted to use the product, but not only asked but set a requirement - to have Go SDK